mdbergmann/cl-gserver/README.md

 cl-gserver is a 'message passing' library/framework with actors similar to Erlang or Akka.
 It supports creating systems that should work reactive, require parallel computing and event based message handling.

+cl-gserver features:

+- Actors with `ask` and `tell` operations. `ask` can be asynchronous or synchronous.
+- Agents: Agents are a specialization of Actors for wrapping state with a standardized interface of `init`, `get` and `set`.
+There are also specialized Agents for CLs array and hash-map.
+- Router: Router offers a similar interface as Actor with `ask` and `tell` but collects multiple Actors for load-balancing.
+- EventStream: all Actors and Agents are connected to an EventStream and can subscribe to messages or publish messages.
+- Tasks: a simple API for concurrency.

 ### Version history

 **Version 1.12.0 (26.2.2022):** Refactored and cleaned up the available `actor-of` facilities.
 There is now only one.
 If you used the macro before, you may have to adapt slightly.